Comprehensive Fuzzing Guide

 ?debug=1,?admin=true). - GraphQL introspection + field fuzzing finds IDOR/BOLA at scale.

-23. Tools & Frameworks Reference#
+23. Tools & Frameworks Reference

-| Tool | Language | Strengths |
+| Tool | Language | 2026 Strengths |

 |---|---|---|

-| AFL++ | C/C++/Rust via afl-clang-fast, Python via hooks | CMPLOG, persistent mode, QEMU/Frida modes |
+| AFL++ | C/C++/Rust via afl-clang-fast, Python via hooks | CMPLOG, LAF-INTEL, QEMU/Frida modes, context-sensitive coverage |

-| libFuzzer | C/C++ | In-process, extremely fast, LLVM-integrated (maintenance mode) |
+| libFuzzer | C/C++ | In-process, extremely fast, LLVM-integrated (maintenance mode since 2024) |

-| Centipede | C/C++ | Google’s distributed successor to libFuzzer |
+| Centipede | C/C++ | Google’s distributed successor to libFuzzer, production-ready 2026 |

-| cargo-fuzz | Rust | libFuzzer wrapper for Rust crates |
+| cargo-fuzz | Rust | libFuzzer wrapper for Rust crates, async/concurrency support |

-| cargo-libafl | Rust | LibAFL-based drop-in replacement for cargo-fuzz |
+| cargo-libafl | Rust | LibAFL-based, superior performance, value coverage, taint tracking |

-| Atheris | Python | libFuzzer + Python coverage hooks |
+| Atheris | Python | Coverage-guided Python fuzzing, C extension support |

-| jsfuzz | JavaScript | Node.js coverage-guided fuzzer |
+| jsfuzz | JavaScript | Node.js coverage-guided fuzzer, V8 integration |

 | Tool | Target |